comidan/SimpleHardwareNavigator/README.md

 );
 end project_logic_net;
 ```
 In particular:
 &nbsp;&nbsp;&nbsp;● i_clk it's the clock signal
 &nbsp;&nbsp;&nbsp;● i_start it's the start of computation signal
 &nbsp;&nbsp;&nbsp;● i_rst it's the RESET signal which allow the component to reeive a START signal
 &nbsp;&nbsp;&nbsp;● i_data it's the signal coming from the RAM in a form of a vector after a RAM read request
 &nbsp;&nbsp;&nbsp;● o_address it's the vector signal for telling the RAM which address I want to read from
 &nbsp;&nbsp;&nbsp;● o_done it's the signal of the end of the computation
 &nbsp;&nbsp;&nbsp;● o_en it's the ENABLE signal for allowing communication with RAM, needed for both writes and reads
-&nbsp;&nbsp;&nbsp;● o_we it's the WRITE ENABLE signal which has to be sent to the RAM equal to 1 to be able to write.
-Instead for reading it must be equal to 0
+&nbsp;&nbsp;&nbsp;● o_we it's the WRITE ENABLE signal which if equal to 1 can write, otherwise 0 to read
 &nbsp;&nbsp;&nbsp;● o_data it's the vector signal sent to the RAM which will be written at the requested address

 RAM description
 ```